Final results on the $0\nu\beta\beta$ decay half-life limit of $^{100}$Mo from the CUPID-Mo experiment: Bayesian Fit

 This value is used as a prior in our Bayesian fit with a split-Gaussian distribution; two Gaussian distributions with the same mode are combined such that values on either side of the mode have different variances.
 We have found that in the case of observing zero events, this prior does not change the observed limit.
 However, if some events are observed, this is a more conservative choice than a non-informative flat prior since it prevents the background index from floating to high values that are strongly disfavored by the background model.

-To extract a prior on the slope of the exponential background, $\tau$, we perform a fit to the blinded data (between $2650$ to $2980$ keV) to a constant plus exponential model.
-This results in a best fit of $\tau = 65.7\pm 4.6 \ \mathrm{keV^{-1}}$, which is used as a prior in our analysis.
+To extract a prior on the slope of the exponential background, $\tau$, we perform a fit to the blinded data (between $2650$ to $2980$ keV) to a constant plus exponential model, as seen in Fig.~\ref{fig:tauexp}.
+This results in a best fit of $\tau = \left(65.7\pm 4.6\right) \ \mathrm{keV}$, which is used as a prior in our analysis.
 The probability of the background being uniform (instead of exponential) is given a uniform prior between $[0,1]$.